XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 # RansomPyShield - Antiransomware
-Whats this for? this is my driverless Antiransomware app using Honeypot technique , YARA Rules , And Other stuff that aim to detect and prevent a total lockdown during a Ransomware attack in case your EDR or Anti-malware/virus/ransomware failed to detect a Zero day or targeted Attack (Dont worry this app can also Detect already known Ransomware using Yara and Malware Bazaar API)
+Whats this for? this is my pre-configuer and driverless Antiransomware app using Honeypot technique , YARA Rules , And Other stuff
+That aim to detect and prevent a total lockdown during a Ransomware attack in case your EDR or Security Solution failed to detect a Zero day or targeted Attack
+(Dont worry this app can also Detect already known Ransomware using Yara and Malware Bazaar API)

 ### ⚠️DISCLAIMER⚠️
 * THIS IS ONLY ACT AS A SECOND OR THIRD LAYER PROTECTION DO NOT USE THIS AS YOUR PRIMARY PROTECTION!!!!
 * Some Advanced Targeted Ransomware Attack can still bypass this app
 * Some Yara Rules that been used by this project are from other public repo and people , credit to their respective owner(check the yara files for more information about them)
+* This Tool only act as a Lastline of defense incase there is a miss configuration or a failure of your EDR/Security Solution
-* There is a chance some of your files still be encrypted (first and second deep folder&file from root volume is expected to be encrypted)
+* There is a chance some of your files still be encrypted (first and second deep folder&file from root volume is expected to be encrypted during an attack)
-* Made to be compatible/run with other EDR/Security Program (Windows Defender is not Recommended)
+* Made to be compatible/run with other EDR/Security Program
-* This app only Scan & Protect on a folder that Ransomware and other Malware mostly used to spread and infect (Compile your own version for added protection)
+* This app only Scan & Protect on a folder that Ransomware and other Malware mostly used to spread and infect

-Report any False Positive and Missed Detection if you can , i really appriciate it
+(Compile your own version for added protection or again use other EDR/Security Solution) Report any False Positive and Missed Detection if you can , i really appriciate it

 ### Video Proof